fidelisrafael/js-snake/README.md

 2 - Enter in the directory and install the dependencies:

-Currently the only depencies is `jest` for testing.
+Currently the only dependencies are:
+- `jest` for testing.

 ```